Polk Library

 6. Synthesis & Interpretation (Evidence Summaries & Writing): Consensus, NotebookLM, Copilot, ChatGPT

-7. Scholar as Final Authority (Judgment & Authorship): You (verification, disclosure, responsibility)
+7. Scholar as Final Authority (Judgment & Authorship): You — verification, disclosure, and scholarly responsibility

 I. Ethical, Transparent & Reproducible AI Use